 Skiing In Uludag

-Located a very short distance away from vibrant Bursa, you’ll find a snowy wonderland that has scenery to make your jaw drop.
+Located a very short distance from vibrant Bursa, you’ll find a snowy wonderland with scenery to make your jaw drop.
 The ski season starts in mid-December and runs until the middle of March.
 You can expect a busy experience here, but there is more than enough space for everyone.

-Accommodation is also fantastic; you can choose to stay in Uludag itself or stay in Bursa and use the regular transportation that heads to and from the mountains every day.
+Accommodation is also fantastic; you can choose to stay in Uludag itself or stay in Bursa and use the regular transportation that heads to and from the mountains daily.

 History In Canakkale

 Everyone knows the story of Troy, but did you know that it’s located in modern-day Turkey and not Greece?
-Of course, at the time, the area did belong to Greece, but everything changed not long afterward.
+Of course, the area belonged to Greece at the time, but everything changed not long afterward.

 Canakkale is a charming seaside town with plenty to see and do, but it’s also a very short distance away from the site of Troy and a must-visit for history buffs.
 You can also see the Trojan horse used in the 2004 film located in Canakkale

 Amazing Sunsets In Pamukkale

 During the summer, it’s not particularly easy to visit Pamukkale without feeling stressed.
 Sure, it’s a must-visit, but it’s bustling.
 Divine!
 You’ll have a far calmer and more enjoyable experience if you visit during the winter and the sunsets.